anoopskumar/Facebook/README.md

 # Facebook
-using html,css and javascript.I Created a login page of facebook.
+Using html,css and javascript.I Created a login page of facebook.